 Free Flowing Tendrils

-Sometimes the best part to having extra long strands can be just letting it all down.
-Natural or not, free flowing tendrils make for a beautiful, easy to achieve bridal style.
+Sometimes the best part of having extra long strands can be just letting it all down.
+Natural or not, free-flowing tendrils make for a beautiful, easy bridal style.

 This hairstyle really combines all of the classic options—the bun, the half-up, and the loose-flowing curls.
 Combining each style into this half-up half-down bun proves that you really can have it all on your wedding day.